Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Expected Result

-User redirected to Login OR Login to wtire a reviewReview not saved in DB
+User redirected to Login OR Login to wtire a review
+Review not saved in DB

 ------------------------------------------------------------------------